THE THIRD WORLD: DOCUMENTS.

 Cuban President Fidel Castro informed the U.N.'s March, 2002 conference in Monterrey, Mexico that "the existing world economic order constitutes a system of plundering and exploitation like no other in history" - not exactly a ringing endorsement of globalisation-as-sustainable-development.
 He then stormed from the meeting, lingering barely long enough to enjoy a standing ovation.

-the structure of the real-world global financial system ensures that the benefits of global growth accrue mainly to the already wealthy, those who designed and promote the globalisation agenda (and who mostly live in the G8 nations).
+of global growth accrue mainly to the already wealthy, those who designed and

-Many debtor nations are forced under World Bank-International Monetary Fund structural adjustment programs to spend more of their income servicing debts to the world's richest nations than providing social services to their own impoverished citizens.
+to the world's richest nations than providing social services to their own impoverished

 Squeezing the poor.
 Maybe Castro's right.
-Maybe that's all globalisation really is about.
+Maybe that's all globalisation really

 William E. Rees, professor at the University of British Columbia